Lissy93/framework-benchmarks/.github/README.md

 ### Functional Requirements
 For our app to be somewhat complete and useful, it must do the following:
 - On initial load, the user should see weather for their current GPS location
-- The user should be able to search for a city, and view weather for that place
+- The user should be able to search for a city, and view it's weather
-- The user's city should be stored in localstorage, and loaded for next time
+- And the user's city should be stored in localstorage for next time
 - The app should show a detailed view of the current weather
-- And a summary forecast for the next 7 days
+- And a summary 7-day forecast, where days can be expanded for more details
-- Clicking any day will show detailed weather for that day

 ### Quality Requirements
 There's certain standards every app should follow, and we want to use best practices, so: